 The Internal Auditors have adequate resources and appropriate standing to undertake their activities independently and objectively to provide reasonable assurance to the Audit Committee regarding the adequacy and effectiveness of the Group's internal control systems.
-The outsourced internal audit function was headed by Mr. Joe Lee Yaw Joo, Managing Director of RSM Corporate Consulting (Malaysia) Sdn Bhd.
-Mr. Joe Lee Yaw Joo is a member of the American Institute of Internal Audit, Malaysian Institute of Accountants, Malaysian Institute of Certified Public Accountants and American Institute of Supply Management.
+The outsourced internal audit function was headed by Mr Charlie Christopher, Associate Director of RSM Corporate Consulting (Malaysia) Sdn Bhd.
+Mr Charlie Christopher is an associate member of the Institute of Internal Auditors Malaysia and a Chartered Certified Accountant, Association of Chartered Certified Accountants.